Non-Identifiability in Network Autoregressions: Identifiability

-It is useful to briefly compare Lemma \ref{lemma identif mean} with some related results available in the literature, obtained by two different approaches. \textit{First}, \cite{Lee2004} studies asymptotic properties of the quasi maximum likelihood estimator based on the Gaussian distribution.
-The condition $\mathrm{rank}(X,WX)>k$ appearing in Lemma \ref{lemma identif mean} can be interpreted as the finite sample equivalent of Assumption 8 in \cite{Lee2004}.
-Indeed, under the latter assumption (and other regularity assumptions) the limit of the Gaussian quasi-likelihood has a unique maximum at the true value of the parameters, which is sufficient (and necessary under correct specification of the likelihood) for identification; see \cite{NeweyMcFadden94}. \textit{Second}, in the social network literature, identification of the structural parameters in model (\ref{SLM}) is typically established by checking that those parameters can be uniquely recovered from the reduced form parameters \citep[e.g.,][]{Bramoulle2009,Blume2011,Kwok19}.
-Such a strategy obviously relies on the reduced form parameters being identified, which, in the case of a fixed $W$, would typically require repeated observations of the cross-section, over time or some other dimension.
-Because of this, identification via reduced form parameters may not be appropriate in applications where a single observation of a network is available.
-Lemma \ref{lemma identif mean} can establish identifiability not only when repeated observations are available (in which case $W$ is block diagonal with identical blocks, as in Example \ref{exa panel}), but also when a single observation of the network is available.
-The following example shows that it is possible that parameters are identified with repeated observations, but not with a single observation.
+In the social network literature, identification of the structural parameters in model (\ref{SLM}) is typically established by verifying that those parameters can be uniquely recovered from the reduced form parameters \citep[e.g.,][]{Bramoulle2009,Blume2011,Kwok19}.
+Such a strategy relies on the reduced form parameters being identified, which (in the case of a fixed $W$) would typically require individuals being observed repeatedly, over time or some other dimension.\footnote{ Assuming, for simplicity, that we have only one covariate, $x$, the reduced form of the network autoregression $\boldsymbol{y}=\lambda W\boldsymbol{y}+\beta x+\sigma\boldsymbol{\varepsilon}$ is $\boldsymbol{y}=\Pi x+\sigma(I-\lambda W)^{-1}\boldsymbol{\varepsilon},$ where $\Pi\coloneqq\beta(I-\lambda W)^{-1}$ is an $n\times n$ matrix and therefore cannot, without further restrictions, be identified from the distribution of a single realization of the vector $\boldsymbol{y}$.} Hence, identification via reduced form parameters may not be appropriate in applications where a single observation of a network is available.
+Proposition \ref{lemma identif mean} can establish identifiability not only when repeated observations are available (in which case $W$ is block diagonal with identical blocks), but also when a single observation of the network is available.
+The following example considers a case when parameters can only be identified with repeated observations.